np3m/e4mma/README.md

-eos
+EOS
 ===

-Equation of state from Du, Steiner, and Holt, Phys.
+Equation of State from Du, Steiner, and Holt, Phys.
 Rev. C (2019).